elm-land/elm-land/docs/reference/page.md

 #### Example messages

-These examples are here to help you visualize what values will be passed to your `update` function as query parameters change:
+These examples are here to help you visualize what values will be passed to your `update` function as the hash or URL fragment changes:

 ```elm
 -- When "/people" becomes "/people#about-us"